mayurp/ocr-webserver/README.md

 # Setup

-## Install native packages
+## Install dependencies

 On OSX you can use "brew install" or on Ubuntu or Debian use "sudo apt-get install"

-- tesseract
+- leptonica
 - imagemagick
 - sqlite

+Also to install tesseract on OSX with all languages support:

+brew install tesseract --all-languages

+Or on Debian with English and Chinese support:

+sudo apt-get install libtesseract-dev sudo apt-get install tesseract-ocr-eng tesseract-ocr-chi-tra tesseract-ocr-chi-sim

 ## Setup python virtual environment